TKMM-Blog/tkmm-blog.github.io/_posts/2025-09-25-first-blog-post-test.md

 # Changes
 - Logs folder is changed to `tkmm/Logs` on the SD card
-- The WiFi settings page is not shown as the first step of the setup wizard
+- The WiFi settings page is now shown at the first step of the setup wizard
-- Initial setup now shows more information about what dumps are missing, if any
+- Initial setup now provides more information about what dumps are missing, if any
-- Fixed a TKMM-NX crash occuring when clicking certain UI elements (missing library dependency)
+- Fixed a crash occuring when clicking certain UI elements (missing library dependency)
-- TKMM-NX is now capable of handling OS image self-updates.
-When updating, it will reboot the Switch completely rather than just close and reopen TKMM
+- TKMM-NX is now capable of handling OS image self-updates - when updating, it will reboot the Switch completely rather than just close and reopen TKMM

 **A new config file was added at** `tkmm/config.ini` **which allows you to customize a few things:**
 - the scale of the application, if you thought the text/images were either too big or too small